The College Preparatory Academy

 English 6 – Laura Coker-Garcia – This yearlong course (28 weeks) focuses on reading comprehension in both literature and informational texts, vocabulary enhancement, and increasing students’ ability to write for a variety of purposes.
 The course incorporates high-interest literature, reader’s theater, creative projects, and authentic writing tasks— including a year-long pen pal project and a persuasive novel presentation— to engage students academically.
 Timely completion of all assignments, diligent effort, and time spent outside of class will be required.

-Textbooks: Vocabulary from Classical Roots Book 6, The Writing Handbook, The Lightening Thief, The Watsons go to Birmingham-1963 by Christopher Paul Curtis, and two additional novels.
+Textbooks: Jensen’s Vocabulary, The Writing Handbook, The Lightening Thief, The Watsons go to Birmingham-1963 by Christopher Paul Curtis.
+Students will cover ½ of the Jensen’s Vocabulary in grade 6 and the other half in grade 7.

 Time: Tuesdays; 10:45-12:15 pm